kaddome/kaddo-docs/epics/07_hoozad_widget.md

 **Then** a reference to *B* appears in the results section
 **And then** I can distinct that hoozad knows the delivery details of *B*

-### 7 - As buyer logged-in the widget, I want to send an invite requests to users that have not joined hoozad
+### 7 - As buyer logged-in the widget, I want to send an invite request to user that has not joined hoozad

 **Given** an existing user *B* has not joined hoozad
 **When** I select *B* in the hoozad widget